joereddington/joereddington.github.io/diary/index.md

 ## 15/02/22 09:30 to 16:40, +EQT camp
 Including the code to get the ordering file to work and to run the latex.

+## 16/02/22 09:30 to 13:03, supervising camps  +EQT
+* Also cleared an inbox
+* Also rewrote this file
+* Checked in with Annual leave, going well.

+## 16/02/22 14:00 to 16:27,  Back +EQT
+* Closed one issue, mapped another
+* Did the string replacements
+* Ah -that's got more complicated - how do we put info in...
+* tex.stackexchange has some answers - particularly around passing in commands rather than a file https://tex.stackexchange.com/questions/1492/passing-parameters-to-a-document but I'm feeling like I need more concentration for that one.

+* Ticking off other things.
+* Fixed the setting of the info file.